Log Name: Application

-(Server name | Roles | Reachability | Synchronized | GC capable | PDC | SACL right | Critical Data | Netlogon | OS Version)
+(Server name | Roles | Enabled | Reachability | Synchronized | GC capable | PDC | SACL right | Critical Data | Netlogon | OS Version)

-domaincontroller1.company.com CDG 7 7 1 0 0 1 7 1
+domaincontroller1.company.com CDG 1 7 7 1 0 0 1 7 1

-domaincontroller2.company.com CDG 7 7 1 0 1 1 7 1
+domaincontroller2.company.com CDG 1 7 7 1 0 1 1 7 1

-domaincontroller3.company.com CDG 7 7 1 0 1 1 7 1
+domaincontroller3.company.com CDG 1 7 7 1 0 1 1 7 1

 - Server name: The first column indicates the name of the domain controller that the rest of the data in the row corresponds to.

-- Roles: The second column shows whether or not the particular server can be used as a configuration domain controller (column value C), a domain controller (column value D), or a global catalog server (column value G) for this particular Exchange server.
+- Roles: The second column shows whether the particular server can be used as a configuration domain controller (column value C), a domain controller (column value D), or a global catalog server (column value G) for this particular Exchange server.
 A letter in this column means that the server can be used for the designated function, and a hyphen (-) means that the server cannot be used for that function.
-In the example that is described earlier in this article, the Roles column contains the value CDG to show that the service can use the server for all three functions.
+In the example that is described earlier in this article, the Roles column contains the value CDG to indicate that the service can use the server for all three functions.

-- Reachability: The third column shows whether the server is reachable by a Transmission Control Protocol (TCP) connection.
+- Reachability: The fourth column shows whether the server is reachable by a Transmission Control Protocol (TCP) connection.
 These bit flags are connected by an OR value.
 0x1 means the server is reachable as a global catalog server (port 3268), 0x2 means the server is reachable as a domain controller (port 389), and 0x4 means the server is reachable as a configuration domain controller (port 389).
 In other words, if a server is reachable as a global catalog server and as a domain controller but not as a configuration domain controller, the value is 3.
-In the example that is described earlier in this article, the value 7 in the third column means that the server is reachable as a global catalog server, as a domain controller, and as a configuration domain controller (0x1 | 0x2 | 0x4 = 0x7).
+In this example, the value of 7 in the third column means that the server is reachable as a global catalog server, as a domain controller, and as a configuration domain controller (0x1 | 0x2 | 0x4 = 0x7).

-- Synchronized: The fourth column shows whether the "isSynchronized" flag on the rootDSE of the domain controller is set to TRUE.
+- Synchronized: The fifth column shows whether the "isSynchronized" flag on the rootDSE of the domain controller is set to TRUE.
 These values use the same bit flags connected by an OR value as the flags that are used in the Reachability column.

 When you review the Event ID 2080 message, look at the Roles column first.
 There should be at least one server that can service the C role, at least one server that can service the D role, and at least one server that can service the G role.
 If there is a hyphen instead of a letter in any of these spaces, review your topology.
 Confirm that you have at least one domain controller and one global catalog server either in the site that your Exchange server is in or in the closest connected sites with the lowest siteLink cost.